 \section{Introduction}

 In modern big data analytics, datasets often exhibit shifts in distributions over time or space.
-Consider a sequence of observations $\{\z_i\}_{i=1}^n$, where each $\z_i$ takes value in $\mathcal{Z}$ and has a distribution $P_i$.
-Our interest lies in detecting changes in parameters $\f_i=\f_i(P_i)$, which may be high- or infinite-dimensional.
-We focus on the following multiple changepoints model:
+Consider a sequence of observations $\{\z_i\}_{i=1}^n$, where each $\z_i$ takes values in $\mathcal{Z}$ and has distribution $P_i$.
+We focus on the following multiple changepoint model: